ETA’s bloody history: 853 killings in 60 years of violence

 — 1996: Francisco Tomas y Valiente, former president of Spain’s Constitutional Court, shot and killed at the Autonomous University of Madrid.

 — 1997: Jose Ortega Lara, a Spanish prison worker, regains freedom after 532 days of kidnapping, the longest in ETA’s history.
 Shortly after, the organization kidnaps Miguel Angel Blanco, a young conservative councilor in the town of Ermua, and kills him after the government fails to meet the 48-hour deadline for transferring all ETA militants in custody to prisons in the Basque Country.
-The widespread protests in the wake of Blanco’s killing are considered a tipping point in the opposition to ETA both in and outside the Basque region.
+The widespread protests in the wake of Blanco’s assassination are considered a tipping point in the social opposition to ETA both in and outside the Basque region.

 — 1998: A new ETA truce before a regional election ends the following year after a failed dialogue with the conservative government of Jose Maria Aznar.